The Central Highlands (map) is a robust region that sits at the heart of Queensland’s resources and agricultural sectors.

 Pristine natural attractions, such as Carnarvon Gorge and the Sapphire Gemfields, are driving an emerging tourism market.

-A population of more than 30,000 and a median age of 31 help underpin the Central Highlands’ economic strength of a skilled, locally-based workforce.
+A population of nearly 29,000 with a median age of 33 help underpin the Central Highlands’ economic strength of a skilled, locally-based workforce.